TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Details/MythsFaqAcknowledgements.rst

 then it begins to look like programming.

 In any case TypoScript is **not** comparable to a scripting language like PHP or JavaScript.
-In fact, if TYPO3 CMS offers any scripting language it is PHP itself!
+In fact, if TYPO3 offers any scripting language it is PHP itself!
 TypoScript is only an API which is often used to configure underlying PHP code.